abacusorg/AbacusSummit/docs/data-access.rst

 - the full 2 PB via OLCF's Constellation, tape-backed;
 - a 750 TB subset via NERSC, disk-backed.

 Constellation, as a tape-backed portal, is appropriate for bulk transfers between supercomputer centers.
 NERSC, as a disk-backed portal, and is appropriate for fetching narrow subsets of the data.
-The Constellation portal also contains the Highz and ScaleFree simulations.
+The Constellation portal also contains the HighZ and ScaleFree simulations.

 Full Data on Tape
 ~~~~~~~~~~~~~~~~~
 Oak Ridge Leadership Computing Facility's `Constellation <https://www.olcf.ornl.gov/olcf-resources/rd-project/constellation-doi-framework-and-portal/>`_ portal hosts the full 2 PB AbacusSummit data set on the magnetic-tape-backed `High Performance Storage System (HPSS) <https://www.olcf.ornl.gov/olcf-resources/data-visualization-resources/hpss/>`_.
 HPSS offers high throughput, but high access latency.
-To ensure high performance, we aggregate the simulation files with coarse granularity, such that in most cases one must download an entire simulation's worth of halos, which is 6.6 TB for a ``base`` simulation.
+To amortize the latency, we aggregate the simulation files with coarse granularity, such that in most cases one must download an entire simulation's worth of halos, which is 6.6 TB for a ``base`` simulation.

 The primary DOI of AbacusSummit is ``10.13139/OLCF/1811689``.
 This is a persistent identifer to the access information at the following URL, from where the AbacusSummit data may be browsed and downloaded via Globus: https://doi.ccs.ornl.gov/ui/doi/355

 .. note::
   Use the "Download" button at the top-right of https://doi.ccs.ornl.gov/ui/doi/355 to access the data

-We are grateful to Ross Miller and the OLCF Constellation team for providing the opportunity to host this data and for their expert assistance during the creation of the DOI.
+Note that it can take hours before a transfer from Constellation begins if the tape drive is busy.
+Once it starts, though, the typical bandwidth is several GB/s.

 Subset of Data on Disk
 ~~~~~~~~~~~~~~~~~~~~~~
 NERSC's `Community File System <https://docs.nersc.gov/filesystems/community/>`_ hosts a 750 TB subset of the most important AbacusSummit data products (includes most products except for the 7% "B" particle subsample).
 We will shortly be able to provide a Globus portal to this data.

 Using Globus
 ~~~~~~~~~~~~